Camp Charcuterie: France

 An Introduction to HACCP- what is it and why do I need it?

 From understanding what Hazard Analysis of Critical Control Points is to defining the 12 steps of a HACCP plan, we walk you through the terminology and approach to establishing a Food Safety plan.

 HACCP (Hazard Analysis and Critical Control Points) is a written food safety system that uses a preventative approach that controls for biological, physical, and chemical hazards in food production.

 From SOPS (standard operating procedures) to Process Flow Diagrams, we introduce you to the foundation material you need to establish your own Food Safety programs.

-Seven Days: Arrival night welcome dinner; 35 hours instruction over 5 days, depart seventh day.
+Seven Days: Arrival night welcome dinner on Day One; 35 hours instruction over 5 days, depart Day Seven.